Last Updated: Dec. 14, 2025

 Below are the five subcategories with their respective countries.

-• El Salvador: Bitcoin was made legal tender in September 2021, alongside the U.S. dollar.
+El Salvador: Bitcoin was made legal tender in September 2021, alongside the U.S. dollar.
 Businesses must accept it, with exceptions, as supported by the Chivo Wallet.
-Adoption is low (~1.72% crypto ownership), and volatility limits impact.
+Adoption remains limited, surveys by Universidad Centroamericana (UCA) indicate only 8.1% of Salvadorans used Bitcoin for transactions in 2024, with the majority preferring traditional payment methods.
 President Nayib Bukele championed the digital asset revolution in the country with his “One Day, One Bitcoin” strategy.

-• Central African Republic (CAR): Adopted Bitcoin as legal tender in April 2022, alongside the CFA franc.
-Aimed at financial inclusion, but low infrastructure (11% internet) and scepticism hinder progress.
-This laudable development was marred when the country’s president was directly involved in a rug pull earlier this year.
+Central African Republic (CAR): Adopted Bitcoin as legal tender in April 2022, alongside the CFA franc.
+Aimed at financial inclusion, but low infrastructure (approximately 11% internet penetration) and scepticism hinder progress.
+The country’s crypto ambitions faced controversy in February 2025 when the government launched a memecoin that crashed 70% within hours amid rug pull allegations.

-• European Union: Legal under Markets in Crypto-Assets Regulation (MiCA) (2024), treated as a digital asset.
+European Union: Legal under Markets in Crypto-Assets Regulation (MiCA) (2024), treated as a digital asset.
 AML/KYC and taxation (e.g., capital gains in Germany) apply.
-Stablecoin giant Tether struggles with MICA compliance, facing possible delisting by top exchanges.
+Stablecoin giant Tether (USDT) struggles with MiCA compliance, facing possible delisting by top exchanges.
 The European jurisdiction is notorious for its stringent regulations, which often hinder innovation and entrepreneurship.

 Restricted

-• India: Legal but heavily taxed (30% on profits, 1% transaction levy).
+India: Legal but heavily taxed (30% on profits, 1% TDS on transactions).
 Banks can’t service crypto firms, limiting access.
 Despite the restricted status, Indians still heavily indulge in cryptocurrency.
-Last year, a major exploit on the country’s biggest exchange wiped out $230 million of user funds.
+In July 2024, a major exploit on the country’s largest exchange, WazirX, resulted in approximately $235 million in stolen funds, attributed to North Korean hackers.

 Banned